BrentGrammer/PWA-app/NOTES/Workbox.md

   - `swSrc: "public/sw-base.js",`
   - run the injectManifest script to generate a new service-worker.js

+- Your `sw-base.js` file is what you edit and do work in.
+Workbox will use it to build on and generate a new `service-worker.js`
 - In your `sw-base.js` file you can use the CDN workbox library to dynamically cache routes for things such as google fonts, CDN requests, etc.
   - using a `staleWhileRevalidate` strategy will check the cache for the asset and also fetch the resource and use or update the cache with it. (cache then network strategy)